Things to consider and all your options

 If you have Level 3 qualifications like A

-Levels or vocational qualifications like a BTEC Level 3 etc. you could explore higher-level study.
+Levels or vocational qualifications like a BTEC Level 3 you could explore higher-level study.
 If you haven't, but would be interested in higher-level study later, there are lots of ways in through Access Courses and through study alongside work.

-The Lifepilot site has information for over 21 year olds on how to get into higher level study - even without Level 3 qualifications, using skills and experiences from life and work.
+The Lifepilot site has information for those over 21 years old on how to get into higher-level study - even without Level 3 qualifications, using skills and experiences from life and work.

 Not Going to Uni